josbroers/nextjs-skeleton/README.md

 ### 5.1 Meta

-I've created a `Meta.tsx` component which adds all the properties required regarding SEO.
+I've created a `<Meta>` component which adds all the properties required regarding SEO.
 You can set up default props or feed it dynamically with data.

 ### 5.2 Schema

-I've also created a `Schema.tsx` component to add schema markup for WebSite and WebPage to your side.
+I've also created a `<Schema>` component to add schema markup for WebSite and WebPage to your side.
 You can also set up default props or feed it dynamically with data.

 ## 6. Environment variables